SNHU-CS/CS-330/module02/mod2_tutorials.md

        colorFromVS = colorFromVBO;
     }

-You should spot the three lines that have been added:
+You should spot the three lines that have been added.
+Let's look at the following line more closely:

     layout (location = 1) in vec4 colorFromVBO;